 Party planning got you dizzy?
 Call us up and we'll get busy.

+George Miller, representative

 PUBLICK

-STURBRIDGE, MASSets.
+STURBRIDGE, MASSHs.
 PHONE FISKDALE 321

 A SENSATIONAL CLOTHING SALE

+Gardner Northup Soule, '42 Advertising Manager

+James Cushing, '42 News Editor

+Mr. Clifton W. Emery Newspaper Advisor

 Assistant Advertising Manager Joseph A. Manning

 Circulation Manager Albert E. Bouvier

 THE COLLEGE FACES THE WAR

 For the first time in its history Nichols must carry on its educational program as a college during a time of war.
 The college must not only face the possibility of a drastic decrease in the number of students attending, but it will have to adjust itself to many new social and economic problems arising from the present situation.

 It is with an increased measure of faith (and recognizance) that we realized that our college had the foresight and vision to institute an army course dealing with the quartermaster department as far back as 1937.
-To have foreseen such a situation as now exists at that time, and prepared for it, is indicative of a real trait of leadergoal of all educational institutions, has been served.
+To have foreseen such a situation as now exists at that time, and prepared for it, is indicative of a real trait of leadership.